LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Method

 \subsection{LEAN: extracting chains from the graph}

-We propose a novel pruning method where we prune chains of convolutions based on paths in the graph; we \textbf{keep} the \emph{highest operator norm paths}.
-Specifically, because operator norms are composed submultiplicatively (as in equation \ref{eq:submult}), we retain the highest \emph{multiplicative} operator norm paths.
+The LEAN method prunes chains of convolutions based on paths in the graph; we \textbf{keep} the longest paths (with the highest multiplicative operator norm).
 We refer to this as LongEst-chAiN (LEAN) pruning.
 When we perform LEAN pruning, we iteratively extract such paths from the graph until we have reached the pruning ratio.
-This means that \emph{the edges that are \textbf{not} extracted are pruned}.
-For all paths $p$ in the network $P$, consisting of operators $h\in p$, we iteratively extract
+This means that the edges that are not extracted are pruned.
+Finding paths is done by iteratively running an all-pairs longest path algorithm \cite{cormen2009introduction}.

-For each pruning step in the generic pruning algorithm outlined in Algorithm \ref{alg:pruningalgo}, Algorithm \ref{alg:lean} is used to select the parameters to prune (line 4 in the pseudo code).
-Note that while unprunable edges can be part of a longest path to extract operator chains, they are not taken into account when determining the pruning ratio.
-As we prune at least one operator for every pruning step, Algorithm \ref{alg:lean} is run at most once for each operator.
-For DAGs, the longest (highest value) path in a graph can be found in $\mathcal{O}(|V|+|E|)$ time, where $|V|$ is the number of nodes, and $|E|$ is the number of edges \cite{sedgewick2011algorithms}.
-For a CNN with $k$ operators (edges), and $m$ channels (nodes), this means that the worst-case complexity of LEAN is $\mathcal{O}(kp(k+m))$ for a pruning ratio $p$.
+LEAN pruning is incorporated in the fine-tuning procedure.
+For each pruning step in the fine-tuning procedure, Algorithm \ref{alg:lean} is used to select the filters to prune (line 4 in Algorithm \ref{alg:pruningalgo}).
+For DAGs, the longest path in a graph can be found in $\mathcal{O}(|V|+|E|)$ time, where $V$ is the set of nodes, and $E$ is the set of edges \citep{sedgewick2011algorithms}.
+For a CNN with $m$ channels (nodes), and $k$ operators (edges), we can extract a longest path in $\mathcal{O}(m+k)$ time.
+As we extract at least one operator with every execution of line 5 in Algorithm \ref{alg:lean}, the longest path algorithm is run at most $k(1-p)$ times.
+So the worst-case complexity of Algorithm \ref{alg:lean} is $\mathcal{O}(k(1-p)(m+k))$ for a pruning ratio $p$.
+Unprunable edges can be part of a longest path to extract operators, but do not count towards the pruning ratio.

-Lastly, after every LEAN pruning step is concluded, we prune redundant channels.
-A channel is considered redundant if it is a homogeneous constant image for all input data.
-We try to prune such channels by removing from the pruning graph: 1) nodes that have no incoming edges; or 2) nodes where the succeeding batch normalization node has running variance below some threshold ($10^{-40}$ by default).
-Case 2) is to remove convolutions which still have input channels, but whose output is always zero after applying the ReLU activation function.
-When a node is removed, all incoming and outgoing edges are pruned as well.
+After every LEAN pruning step is concluded, some post-processing is performed.
+In some cases there are channels which receive no input data at all, or which are equal to a homogeneous constant image for all input data.
+We therefore remove nodes without incoming edges as well as nodes where the succeeding batch normalization has running variance below some threshold ($10^{-40}$ by default).
+A low running variance can occur when the output of a convolution is always zero after applying the ReLU activation function, for instance.
+Second, bias terms are removed from the CNN when all associated convolution or batch normalization operations are pruned.

-\section{Operator norm calculation}
+\subsection{Operator norm calculation}